 Financing of 1,150 new homes in west Dublin may be delayed by court challenge

-Developer seeks permission for fast track hearing of High Court challenge to rezoning of land
+Developer seeks permission for fast track hearing of court challenge to rezoning of land

-The Local Area Plan, drawn up by the council, involves converting the 112 acres of farmland to housing
+The Local Area Plan, drawn up by the council, involves converting the 45 hectares of farmland to housing.
+Photograph: Bloomberg via Getty Images

 The financing of 1,150 new homes in west Dublin would be seriously affected by a delay arising from a legal challenge to a local plan for the site, it has been claimed before the Commercial Court.

-Dragonglen Ltd and Alcove Ireland Four Ltd are to seek permission for the development on some 80 acres at Barnhill, Clonsilla, from An Bord Pleanala under fast-track strategic housing development provisions.
+Dragonglen Ltd and Alcove Ireland Four Ltd are to seek permission for the development on some 32 hectares (80 acres) at Barnhill, Clonsilla, from An Bord Pleanála under fast-track strategic housing development provisions.

-Last April, a local resident Fiacre Ó’Cairbre, Barberstown, Clonsilla, was granted leave by the High Court to challenge the Barnhill Local Area Plan (LAP) drawn up by Fingal Co Council for some 112 acres in Barnhill.
+Last April, a local resident Fiacre Ó’Cairbre, Barberstown, Clonsilla, was granted leave by the High Court to challenge the Barnhill Local Area Plan (LAP) drawn up by Fingal County Council for some 45 hectares (112 acres) in Barnhill.

-Mr Ó’Cairbre claims, among other things, the Fingal county development plan zoned Barnhill for residential development, subject to a LAP, but gave no reasons why they had been so zoned.
+Mr Ó’Cairbre claims, among other things, the Fingal county development plan zoned Barnhill for residential development, subject to an LAP, but gave no reasons why they had been so zoned.

-The LAP, drawn up by the council, involves converting the 112 acres of farmland to housing.
+The LAP, drawn up by the council, involves converting the 45 hectares of farmland to housing.

 The applicant says it will involve the loss of hedgerows of high ecological value with no explanation of the impact on fauna and flora and particularly on wildlife such as bats, otter and frogs, he says.